joagre/ratatoskr/ideas/r.md

 h == a                  // true
 ```

+Above we only examplify with integers but all available types in R can
+be stored in dynamic arrays.

 > [!NOTE]
 > Internally implemented with a double-ended queue (dynamic
 > array of continous memory).